Impact of GST and E-way Bills on Special Economic Zones

 A Special Economic Zone is a designated area where businesses can comply with the law more easily and pay easy taxes.
-Special Economic Zones are found within the country’s boundaries, but to differentiate them from the regular taxation system, they are treated as a foreign countries.
+Special Economic Zones are found within the country’s boundaries, but to differentiate them from the regular taxation system, they are treated as foreign countries.

 This is why the supplies transported to and from the special economic zones are handled slightly differently than usual.
 Simply put, even though the special economic zones are a part of India, they are considered foreign countries.

-Accordingly, any supply transported to or from a special economic zone is considered an interstate supply, and IGST will be applied to such transactions.
+According to this, any supply transported to or from a special economic zone is considered an interstate supply, and IGST will be applied to such transactions.

-Since the Special Economic Zones are considered foreign territories, the transactions can be called exports and imports
+Since the Special Economic Zones are considered foreign territories, the transactions can be called exports and imports:

 Exports refer to the supply of goods outside India from a special economic zone irrespective of the mode of transportation.
 It also refers to the supply of goods from one unit or developer in a special economic zone to another unit or developer within the same special economic zone or another special economic zone.